JesseRussell411/AES-_in_C/README.md

 # AES_in_C
 implementation of AES-128 in C

-AES encryption algorithm implemented using this fantastic paper http://web.archive.org/web/20150510100957/http://www.infosecwriters.com/text_resources/pdf/AESbyExample.pdf
+AES encryption algorithm implemented using AES by Examble by Adam Berent: http://web.archive.org/web/20150510100957/http://www.infosecwriters.com/text_resources/pdf/AESbyExample.pdf

 as well as the youtube series by creel https://www.youtube.com/watch?v=K2Xfm0-owS4